 The reasoning goes as follows: we see an increase in the concentration of CO2 in the atmosphere and, yes, we also see an increase of planetary temperatures.
 But how can we be sure that CO2 causes warming and not the reverse?
 After all, if something else (say, the Sun) were to heat the planet, then we would expect the oceans to release CO2!
 And in those plots that Al Gore was so fond to show in his movie, warming comes first, then CO2 increases.
 So, it could really be the Sun (or cosmic rays, or whatever else coming from outer space) and not us.

 Alas, it doesn't work that way.
 The additional CO2 in the atmosphere does not come from the oceans.
 On the contrary, oceans are a sink that absorbs part of the CO2 we humans generate.
 How do we know it?
-Well, there are several ways; one is that ocean water is becoming more acidic; and that shows that oceans are absorbing CO2, not emitting it.
+Well, there are several ways; one is that ocean water is becoming more acidic.
+Now, CO2 is an acidic molecule.
+If oceans were emitting CO2, they would become less acid, not more acid.
+That shows that oceans are absorbing CO2, not emitting it.
 Another way, even simpler, is to look at the oxygen record - shown in the figure above.

 Suppose instead that CO2 comes from the combustion of fossil fuels.
 "Combustion" means combining the carbon and the hydrogen contained in these fuels with oxygen.
 So, the more we burn fuels, the less oxygen remains.
+The oxygen concentration, then, should go down with time.
 And this is exactly what we see (see figure above).